LazaUK/IndustrySolutions-WindFarm/README.md

 ```
 pip install azure-iot-device
 ```
-3. In row 7, replace placeholder with Connection String from Step 2.2.
+3. In row 7, replace placeholder with Connection String from Step 2.2:
 ![screenshot_5.1](images/Screenshot5_1.png)

 ## Step 6 - Generate real-time telemetry with a Seeed Studio's LoRaWAN Dev Kit
 1. If you are using Seed Studio's LoRaWAN Dev Kit, you can follow this [Device Registration guide from the Seeed Wiki](https://wiki.seeedstudio.com/Connecting-to-Helium/#adding-grove-wio-e5-devices-to-the-helium-console) to register your kit with the Helium platform.
 If successful, you should get it listed under the Devices section:
 ![screenshot_6.1](images/Screenshot6_1.png)
 > **Note:** Please, make a note of Dev EUI, App EUI and App Key as you will re-use them later in Step 6.5 below;
 2. Next follow this [IoT Hub Registration guide from the Seeed Wiki](https://wiki.seeedstudio.com/Integrate-into-Azure-IoT-Hub/#integration-to-helium) to register your Azure IoT Hub.
-You will re-use here Shared Access Policy key from Step 2.3;
+You will re-use here Shared Access Policy key from Step 2.3:
 ![screenshot_6.2](images/Screenshot6_2.png)
 3. Telemetry received by the Helium platform needs to be decoded before its transfer to IoT Hub.
 Create new "custom" function as shown below.
-You can adapt provided Helium function (that decodes temperature and humidity readings) to the specifics of your telemetry;
+You can adapt provided Helium function (that decodes temperature and humidity readings) to the specifics of your telemetry:
 ![screenshot_6.3](images/Screenshot6_3.png)
 4. Next, use the Flows section to link our Device, Function and IoT Hub nodes as shown below:
 ![screenshot_6.4](images/Screenshot6_4.png)